Surrogacy laws by country: Russia

 Children born to heterosexual couples who are not officially married or single intended parents through gestational surrogacy are registered in accordance to analogy of jus (art.
 5 of the Family Code).
 A court decision may be needed in that case.
 On 5 August 2009 a St. Petersburg court definitely resolved a dispute as to whether single women could apply for surrogacy and obliged the State Registration Authority to register a 35-year-old single intended mother, Nataliya Gorskaya, as the mother of her surrogate son.

 On 4 August 2010 a Moscow court ruled that a single man who applied for gestational surrogacy (using donor eggs) could be registered as the only parent of his son, becoming the first man in Russia to defend his right to become a father through court proceedings.
 The surrogate mother's name was not listed on the birth certificate; the father was listed as the only parent.
 After that, a few more identical decisions concerning single men who became fathers through surrogacy were issued by different courts in Russia, listing men as the only parents of their surrogate children and confirming that prospective single parents, regardless of their sex or sexual orientation, can exercise their right to parenthood through surrogacy in Russia.

 Liberal legislation makes Russia attractive for "reproductive tourists" looking for techniques not available in their countries.
 Intended parents go there for oocyte donation because of advanced age or marital status (single women and single men) and when surrogacy is considered.
 Foreigners have the same rights for assisted reproduction as Russian citizens.
 Within 3 days after the birth, the commissioning parents obtain a Russian birth certificate with both their names on it.
 Genetic relation to the child (in case of donation) does not matter.

 Saudi Arabia

 Religious authorities in Saudi Arabia do not allow the use of gestational carriers, instead suggesting medical procedures to restore fertility and ability to deliver.

 Serbia

 All surrogacy arrangements (both commercial and altruistic) are illegal.
 A draft of the new civil law is said to allow gestational carriers, but Serbian Assembly still did not adopt this law yet.
 On 21 April 2017, the Serbian Assembly started a discussion a legislation on assisted reproductive technology that bans all forms of surrogacy.
 (The legislation is being discussed.)

+Slovakia

+Since 2025, all surrogacy arrangements (both commercial and altruistic) are illegal in Slovakia.
+Amendment to the Slovak Constitution states that: "Agreement to bear a child for another is prohibited".
+In this case, it is prohibited to conclude agreements under which a woman undertakes to carry and give birth to a child with the intention of handing it over to another person.